Esri Australia news

 “Sometimes we are made aware of existing projects that will influence our fire management strategies, such as revegetation or wildlife projects,” Mr Malcolm said.

-“The adoption of Esri Australia’s GIS technology has ultimately made it easier for the public to contribute to the development of the Cape Gantheaume and other Fire Management Plans.
+“The adoption of Esri Australia’s GIS technology has ultimately made it easier for the public to contribute to the development of Cape Gantheaume's fire management plan, and other plans of similar design.

 “Access to public and stakeholder knowledge ensures we develop plans that minimise the risk to all South Australians, their property and the environment.”